Access to medicinal cannabis products: steps to using access schemes

 For medicinal cannabis products intended to be administered via the inhalation route, the TGA expects the applicant to provide evidence demonstrating that the delivered dose can be reproducibly delivered to the patient and that the temperature applied to the cannabis is high enough to allow for active cannabinoid vapors to form, but below the point of combustion where smoke and associated toxins are produced.

 For products to be administered via inhalation through a vaporising device, medical practitioners should note that there are currently no vaporising devices included on the ARTG to be used for medicinal cannabis.

-A vaporising device can be obtained through the unapproved medical device access pathways, which also include the Authorised Prescriber Scheme, SAS (Category B) and the Personal Importation Scheme.
+A vaporising device can be obtained through the unapproved medical device access pathways, which also include the Authorised Prescriber Scheme, SAS and the Personal Importation Scheme.

-It should be noted that if a medicinal cannabis product for inhalation is approved under the SAS or the Authorised Prescriber Scheme, this approval would be conditional on use with an appropriate medical device.
+It should be noted that if a medicinal cannabis product for inhalation is approved or authorised under the SAS Category B or the Authorised Prescriber Scheme, this approval would be conditional on use with an appropriate medical device.